Volcano: The Blast Coaster: Modifications and closure

 In 2014, the queue line was upgraded with a new loading station to help increase the riders per hour.
 Guests would now climb down the former Fast Lane entrance staircase to access the new station.
 The new Fast Lane entrance was located in the Expedition Gear gift shop, where guests exited the ride.
 Several wooden logs were attached to a black gate in the switchback area to separate the entrance and exit paths.
 This area received some new television screens as well.
 Plus, the unloading side of the station had fake rockwork.

 During the 2018 season, Volcano operated for the first few weeks before closing.
 It remained closed for the rest of the season.
 Nearly a year later on February 8, 2019, Kings Dominion quietly announced intentions to remove Volcano from the park, citing issues with reliability, rider capacity, and overall customer satisfaction.
 By May of the same year, the entire attraction was demolished, including the volcano structure.
 A section of track, a ride vehicle, and signage from the retired attraction were later donated to the National Roller Coaster Museum in Plainview, Texas.

 Ride experience

 Volcano's layout simulated the path of a volcanic eruption.
 Upon boarding one of three trains at the base of the mountain, riders made a slow turn left out of the station.
 The train then moved into its first of two launch tracks, which accelerated the train to 70 mph.
 During the first launch, the on-ride camera took photos of the riders.
-After making a sweeping 200-degree turn behind the mountain, the train entered the second launch tunnel, followed by a vertical section ending in a "roll out" element.
+After making a sweeping 200-degree left turn behind the mountain, the train entered the second launch tunnel, followed by a vertical section ending in a "roll out" element as the train exited the top of the mountain.
 The "roll out", similar to a sidewinder, was a vertical section of track followed by a quarter loop to bring the train completely upside down, then a loose half-corkscrew.
 According to Roller Coaster DataBase, the roll out element was unique to Volcano.